Want to stand out from the crowd in an art & design school?

 To make an outstanding portfolio, create personal projects you feel the excitement.

 Look for a passion you have.

 Maybe you love ice skating, wakeboarding, dancing, or yoga… and create a new product about it!

 Your interviewers will feel your “double-passion” when you will present your project.

 For example, I loved sneakers.

-But there were no footwear courses in my school.
+But there were no footwear courses at my school.